rhlavienka/ESP32C6_Dual_Thermometer/README.md

 - ✅ **Smart reporting** - sends data only when temperature changes by ≥1°C
 - ✅ **Home Assistant integration** via Zigbee2MQTT
 - ✅ **Two independent endpoints** in Zigbee (each sensor separately)
-- ✅ **Low power** consumption
 - ✅ **Complete ESP-IDF implementation** (C/C++)

 > **Note:** This project was developed with the help of AI agents in VS Code (GitHub Copilot).
 Specifically, GPT-5.1-code was used for C coding and Claude Sonnet 4.5 for documentation and comments.

 ## 🔧 Hardware